-Platonic causes, in context.
-This paper presents a new account of "Platonic causes" — that is, the kind of cause under investigation in the "Final Argument" at Phaedo 96–107.
-I propose, specifically, that Platonic causes are "mereological" causes: the Platonic cause of an object's being F is that which has been added to it, such that it is now F. This interpretation, unlike its alternatives in the literature, can account for all of the text's peculiar causal remarks, including the all-important principle that a cause of F-ness cannot itself be un-F. Yet more significantly, this account challenges the conventional assumption that the Phaedo represents a radical break from Plato's predecessors in its causal theorizing.
-As I argue, Plato's goal is not to show that his predecessors were after the wrong kind of cause, but to show that they identified their sought-after cause incorrectly, and then to show us how to identify this kind of cause aright.
+Platonic causes, in context [in review] This paper presents a new account of "Platonic causes" — that is, the kind of cause under investigation at Phaedo 95e–107b.
+As I stress, a proper account must explain why Plato believed that a cause of F-ness cannot itself be un-F, since this principle is crucial to the proof of the immortality of the soul at 105c8--e7, which is the entire reason the Phaedo's investigation into the cause is set in motion.
+To this end, I argue that the Platonic cause of an object's being F is that which has been added to it, such that it is now F – what I call the "mereological" cause.
+Consequently, this account challenges the conventional assumption that Platonic causes are a radical departure from the causes of Plato's predecessors.
+As I argue, Plato's goal is not to show that his predecessors were after the wrong kind of cause, but to show that they identified their sought-after cause incorrectly, and then to demonstrate how to identify that same kind of cause aright.

-The method of hypothesis throughout the Phaedo.
-This paper proposes and defends a new interpretation of Socrates' famed method of hypothesis in the Phaedo.
-Whereas existing analyses of this method have been based exclusively on its employment in the Phaedo's final argument, I demonstrate that the method is in fact employed throughout the Phaedo, in all of its major arguments.
-By attending to the ways in which the method of hypothesis is employed in these other arguments, a new picture emerges of its fundamental nature and purpose.
-Specifically, I argue that the method of hypothesis is primarily intended, neither as a positive method of inquiry nor as a critical method of verification, but rather as a principled means of combatting doubt and uncertainty.
+The method of hypothesis throughout the Phaedo [in review] This paper presents a new interpretation of Socrates' famous "method of hypothesis" in the Phaedo.
+Whereas existing analyses of this method have been based exclusively on its employment in the Phaedo's final argument, I show that the method is in fact employed throughout the Phaedo, in all of its major arguments.
+By attending to the ways in which the method of hypothesis is employed in these other arguments, a new picture of its fundamental nature and purpose emerges.
+Specifically, I demonstrate that the method of hypothesis in the Phaedo is primarily intended, neither as a positive method of inquiry nor as a critical method of verification, but rather as a principled means of combatting doubt and uncertainty.